-When we focus solely on the number on the scale, it’s easy to become discouraged when we see fluctuations or a lack of downward progress.
-This can lead to negative self-talk and an unhealthy relationship with food and our bodies.
+When you focus solely on the number on the scale, it’s easy to become discouraged when you see fluctuations or a lack of downward progress.
+This can lead to negative self-talk and an unhealthy relationship with food and your body.

 But here’s the thing – the scale is not always an accurate measure of progress or success in nutrition.
-Our bodies are complex and dynamic, and there are many other metrics that can give us a better picture of our health and wellbeing.
+Our bodies are complex and dynamic, and there are many other metrics that can give you a better picture of your health and wellbeing.

-By focusing on things like habit and behavior changes, sign and symptom improvement, metabolism improvement, increased strength, endurance, and flexibility, body composition change, and weight, we can get a more comprehensive understanding of how our nutrition plan is affecting us.
+By focusing on things like habit and behavior changes, sign and symptom improvement, metabolism improvement, increased strength, endurance, and flexibility, body composition change, along with weight, you can get a more comprehensive understanding of how your nutrition plan is affecting you.

 other metrics to track your progress and success - besides just the number on the scale!